kaushikb9/em-interviews/README.md

 - What are some of the things you did to build ownership?
 - What are some of the things you tried to build ownership but failed?
 - How do you give and take feedback?
+- How do you decide which problems you need to jump on to - team vs yourself?

 ### Deliveries
 - How do you manage multiple priorities?